Susan Gutierrez, MD

 Fibromyalgia is a painful condition that can interfere with your sleep, work, and mental sharpness.
-Susan Gutierrez, MD, specializes in fibromyalgia treatment at her practice specializing in pain management in San Ramon, California.
+Susan Gutierrez, MD, specializes in fibromyalgia treatment at her practice specializing in pain management in San Ramon, Fremont, and Concord, California.
 For more information about fibromyalgia, possible complications, and available treatments, call Susan Gutierrez, MD, or book your appointment online today.

 Fibromyalgia is an uncommon chronic condition that causes widespread pain.
 It’s far more common in women than in men, but experts don’t know much about what causes it.
 However, many believe the condition affects the way your brain perceives pain signals.
 If you have fibromyalgia, your brain overreacts to nerve stimulation.

 In many cases, people develop fibromyalgia after some form of physical health condition, surgery, or psychological stress.
 Certain illnesses and events can also trigger your symptoms.
 The condition tends to run in families, so you’re more likely to develop it if you have a family member who has it.